Angola Three: Popular interest and representation in other media

 Albert Woodfox and Robert King at an Angola Three event at Manchester Metropolitan University, November 2016.

 These cases received increased national and international interest following publicity related to King's release in 2001.
 Supporters mounted new challenges by appeals in court.
 Since his release, King has worked to build international recognition for the Angola Three.
 He spoke before the parliaments of the Netherlands, France, Portugal, Indonesia, Brazil and United Kingdom about the case, and about political prisoners in the United States.
 King was received as a guest and dignitary by the African National Congress in South Africa, and spoke with Desmond Tutu.
 Amnesty International added Wallace and Woodfox to their watch list of "political prisoners"/"prisoners of conscience".

 NPR was the first to examine the case in depth in 2008 with a 3-part series by Laura Sullivan which unearthed new witnesses and won a Peabody Award.
 The Angola Three were the subject of two documentaries: Angola 3: Black Panthers and the Last Slave Plantation (2006), produced by Scott Crow and Ann Harkness; and In the Land of the Free (2010), directed by Vadim Jean and narrated by Samuel L. Jackson.
 The film features Robert King, telephone interviews with Woodfox and Wallace, and interviews with attorneys and others involved with the cases.
 These include the widow of the late guard Brent Miller, who believes the three men are innocent of her husband's murder.

 The men were also the subject of a music video produced by Dave Stewart of the Eurythmics in protest of the incarceration of the Angola 3.
 It features Saul Williams, Nadirah X, Asdru Sierra, Dana Glover, Tina Schlieske, Derrick Ashong and Stewart.
 The song "The Rise of the Black Messiah" (2015), written by Amy Ray and performed by Indigo Girls, was inspired by the Angola 3.

 Herman Wallace was the subject of an ongoing socio-political art project entitled The House That Herman Built.
 Artist Jackie Sumell asked Wallace what his dream home would be like, and expressed his response in various media.
 Angad Singh Bhalla made a feature-length documentary, Herman's House (2012), about Sumell's project.
 It was nationally broadcast on PBS's POV program, on July 8, 2013.
 The film was followed by an interactive documentary, The Deeper They Bury Me: A Call from Herman Wallace (2015).

+On June 4, 2019, Mahershala Ali was set to executive produce and portray Woodfox in the feature film adaptation of “Unbroken by Four Decades In Solitary Confinement, My Story of Transformation and Hope” for Searchlight Pictures.